Raley's Supermarkets: History

 As of 2012, Raley's operates 128 stores, 40 of them in the Greater Sacramento area.
 Those stores control the city's largest market share: 28%, down from 30% in 2007 and 34% in 2003, according to Metro Market Studies of Tucson, Arizona.
 By comparison, other local market shares are Safeway at 16.7%, Costco at 11.9% and Save Mart Supermarkets at 9.2%.
 However, the company is suffering from increased competition in the region as well as the poor economy, and had more than 150 corporate layoffs in 2011 and closed several stores in 2012.

 Supermarket News ranks Raley's 38th in the "Top 75 North American Food Retailers" based on sales of $3.4 billion.
 Consumer Reports surveys rank Raley's among the top U.S. supermarket chains, in particular for customer service.
 The same held true for 2012, although the chain fell from 4th nationwide in 2009 to 8th.

 Thomas Raley's family still controls the company.
 His grandson, Michael Teel, became the majority shareholder in mid-2015 and currently serves as chairman.
 Keith Knopf was named Raley's chief operating officer on June 1, 2015, and added 'President' to his title in February 2017.
 He was then promoted to president and chief executive officer on September 27, 2018.
 Knopf has worked with May Co.
 Department Stores and Kohl's retail chain in the past.

-In 2004, Raley's opened its first Aisle 1 brand gas station in Galt, Clifornia, and eventually grew Aisle 1 into 13 locations in Northern California and Nevada.
+In 2004, Raley's opened its first Aisle 1 brand gas station in Galt, California, and eventually grew Aisle 1 into 13 locations in Northern California and Nevada.
 Raley's sold all 13 Aisle 1 locations to Anabi Oil in December 2018.
 Raley Field, now named Sutter Health Park, home of the Sacramento River Cats, the Triple-A affiliate of the San Francisco Giants, is located in West Sacramento and is named after the chain.

 On October 28, 2019, Raley's announced plans to close 27 in–store pharmacies.
 The company transferred prescriptions from affected stores to various CVS Pharmacy, Rite Aid and Walgreens locations.